What’s the difference between US Government sales versus selling to the Commercial market?

-First of all, in the Government world the term “marketing” is a standard term.
+First of all, in the Government world, the term “marketing” is a standard term.
 But its meaning in the government world is very different from its definition in the commercial world.
 When you hear someone talk about “Marketing” to the government—they really mean SELLING.
 That’s in large part because those businesses that deal primarily or exclusively with the government really don’t do much in the way of marketing in the commercial markets sense.

 US Government Sales & Marketing: Everything’s Different

 In a traditional government contractor, there is often no one with a sales title.
-There are often a couple of people with grand titles like “Vice President of Marketing” or “Vice President of Business Development”.
-These people have very little in the way of real marketing responsibilities–they are the chief sales people of the company.
-They are often former government employees, and in the case of a military contractor, frequently an ex-general or ex-colonel.
-Key to their hiring was that they are very well connected in the government or service branch that the company is targeting.
+There may be some people with grand titles like “Vice President of Marketing” or “Vice President of Business Development”.
+These people have very little in the way of real marketing responsibilities.
+They are usually the chief salespeople of the company.
+Often they are former government employees.
+In the case of a military contractor, they are frequently an ex-general or ex-colonel in the military.
+Key to their hiring was that they are very well connected in a government or service branch that the company is targeting.

 Difficult to Jump between US Government Sales & Commercial Sales

 Senior managers at government contractors are often profoundly aware of all of this.
-They may intellectually understand that they need to do things differently for their companies to make the jump to the commercial side.
-But especially if they have been very successful in the government business, a difficulty emerges that won’t be obvious on the surface.
+They may intellectually understand that they need to do things differently for their companies, to make a successful jump into the commercial side.
+But especially if they have been very successful in the government business, a difficulty emerges that wouldn’t be obvious on the surface.
 And this can be the worst factor of all: Most successful senior managers tend to fall back on what I like to call their “Common Business Sense” when they encounter new or stressful situations.

 Commercial Companies Selling to Government